ocean-tracking-network/node-manager-training/_episodes/08_Detections.md

 In GitLab, this task can be completed at this stage:

 `- [ ] - NAME load to otn_detections_yyyy ("detections-3" notebook)`

-###  OPTIONAL: Syncing Corrected Times

-The next two cells are used **only** if you have loaded detections through to the `otn_detections_yyyy` tables **without** first running the `detections - 2b - timedrift` calculations.
-You will need to provide the date of the current push and the link of the issue you are loading.
-You will then be able to correct the times and if  a node's detection times are updated the node's `obis.detection_extract` list will also be updated.

 ### Verify OTN Detections